mengxu00/hugo-tuflov-theme/README.md

 * [W3.CSS](https://www.w3schools.com/w3css/) - A CSS framework with simple and beautiful navigation bars
 * [Hugo](https://gohugo.io/) - The content management framework used

+## Why you need a theme for writing
+Wrting is a process of formulating coherent ideas.
+When you are writing, you want to focus on the content solely.
+Publishing is a process of presentation.

+A good content management system with an aethetic theme will help you focus on content instead of formating.
+Writing is a hard practice.
+When you are doing hard things it is helpful to minimize distrations so you can focus on formulating coherent ideas.

+Publishing your writings on the web is a great way to share ideas.
+In order to let people and yourself to read effectively, you need to publish in HTML format, which can be interpreted and presented by web browsers.
+So ideally you will be able to write in plain text or markdown and leave the HTML generation task to a content management system.

+Content management system does two things, formating and indexing.

+There are hundreds of

 ## How this template is built
 This tutorial will show how to creat a simple theme in Hugo.
 The initial goals are very simple